Solaris Shade and Harvest Module

 Harvest does not dim

-light,<lux>in device/event logs. - Check Active overrides for timed pause or latched off.
+- Check Active manual overrides for timed pause or latched off.

-- Verify gain > 0 and harvest mode is not
+- Confirm gain is greater than 0 and harvest mode is not Disabled.

 Glare shades do not move